nickgamb/mindgardenai-platform-dev/README.md

 ## 4) Contributing

 This project is in active development.
 Some features are rough or incomplete, others are production-ready.
 Join us!
 We would be honored to have you join the project.
 We welcome issues, discussions, and PRs.
+If you are interested in helping maintain the project, send us a note to admin@mindgardenai.com. <3

 Guidelines:
 - Fork and create feature branches; submit PRs against `main`.